-These devices have an internal soft starting DAC to control the output voltage rise and to limit the current surge at the start-up.
+An internal soft starting DAC controls the output voltage rise and limit the current surge at the start-up.
 To ensure correct start-up, the DAC sequence initiates only after power conversion is enabled when the Enable pin voltage exceeds its undervoltage threshold, the PVin bus voltage exceeds its undervoltage threshold and the contents of the MTP have been fully loaded into the working registers.
 Figure 13 shows the waveforms during soft start.
-It should be noted that the part may also be configured to require software Enable (set through the PMBus or the corresponding MTP register) instead of or in addition to a "hardware" signal at the Enable pin.
-In PMBus mode, the reference DAC soft-start may be delayed from the time power conversion is enabled.
+It should be noted that the part may also be configured to require software Enable (set through the corresponding MTP register) instead of or in addition to a "hardware" signal at the Enable pin.
+In i2c mode, the reference DAC soft-start may be delayed from the time power conversion is enabled.
 The range for this programmable delay is 0ms to 127 ms, and the resolution is 1 ms. Further, in this mode, the soft start time may be configured from 1ms to 127 ms with 1 ms resolution.
+The programmable turn on delay only applies in i2c mode.